uddhavgyan/original-vachanamrut/README_EN.md

 ## About the Project

-The Vachanamrut is the primary scripture of the Swaminarayan Sampradaya, containing 262 or 273 discourses of Shriji Maharaj (the number varies by gadi).
+The Vachanamrut is the primary scripture of the Swaminarayan Sampradaya, containing 262 discourses of Shriji Maharaj.
 Over time, changes occurred in manuscripts, so to preserve the original purity:

 - Sadguru Shatanand Muni translated the original Gujarati Vachanamrut into Sanskrit, creating the text **Shriharivakyasudhasindhu**.
 - The first Acharya of the Vadtal Gadi, Shri Raghuvirji Maharaj, wrote an extensive Sanskrit commentary on it called **Setumala**.